Sharing is caring!

 The Kunsthistorisches Museum cafe is well-known as one of the most beautiful cafes in Vienna.

-Its frescoed ceiling, geometric black-white tiled floor, marble columns, and royal-red seating make it one of the most beautiful cafes in the world, not only in Vienna.
+Its frescoed ceiling, geometric black-white tiled floor, marble columns, and royal-red seating make this cafe one of the most beautiful cafes in the world, not only in Vienna.

 The cafe is in the Dome Hall in the middle of the Art History Museum in Vienna.
 Guests need to buy a ticket to the museum to enter the cafe.